 Information about the Vermont Statue and Board Members are listed here.
 Below will lead you to the most accurate and up-to-date information regarding the council's agendas and meeting minutes from the past few years.
 The current co-chairpersons are Spenser Weppler and William Pendlebury.

-The council meetings are scheduled on the third Thursday every two month as follows: January 19th, March 16th, May 18th (in person), July 13th, September 21st, and November 16th.
+The council meetings are scheduled on the third Thursday every two month as follows: January 19th, March 21st, May 16th, July 18th, September 19th, and November 21st.

 The meetings will take place from 9:30 am to 12 pm.
 They are open to the public.
-Some of the meetings are designated as in person at the Waterbury State Complex Office, while others may be held virtually.
+Some of the meetings are designated as in person at the Waterbury State Complex Office (WSOC), while others may be held virtually using Zoom.
 If you are interested in attending any of these meetings, reach out to either Sabine Perry or Laura Siegel.